OpenSPP/documentation/docs/community_and_support/index.md

 # Community and Support

-This section encompasses essential information and guidelines pertinent to the project. hese topics are presented to provide clarity and support to those engaged in the project, ensuring a structured and secure approach to participation and development.
+This section encompasses essential information and guidelines pertinent to OpenSPP.
+These topics are presented to provide clarity and support to those engaged in the project, ensuring a structured and secure approach to participation and development.

 - {doc}`how_to_contribute_to_the_project`
 - {doc}`i18n_l10n`